 ⏰How long does it take to grill pork chops

 Grilling time is mostly thickness-related.
 A ¾ inch thick chop may only be about 10 minutes on a grill surface of about 450°.
-A 1-inch thick chop is more like 12-14 minutes, and a 1 ½ inch may take up to 20 minutes.
+A 1-inch thick chop takes about 12-14 minutes, and a 1 ½ inch may take up to 20 minutes.

 I like to cook pork chops to 145°-150°.
 My wife dislikes pink pork, so I tend to go a little higher to 155°.
-The FDA recommends 145° minimum with a 3-minute rest.
+The FDA recommends a minimum of 145 ° with a 3-minute rest.

 A bone-in chop may take a bit longer than a boneless one.
 Also, the starting temp of the chop and the exact grill temperature will have large effects.
 As always,